oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 She was born in March 19, 2012.
 She is a cisgender and heterosexual female.

 MHeLy is one of the most intelligent person in MWS.
 She's also one of the weaker ones though.
+She's also the straightest out of anyone here in MWS.

 If skin color matters, MHeLy is gray and silver.